MuckRock/maternal-mortality/README.md

-# maternal-mortality
+# Maternal mortality data from the CDC and Michigan, Minnesota & North Carolina
 A repository of the Centers for Disease Control and Prevention’s National Center for Health Statistics maternal mortality data, starting from January 2018 and current, as of February 2023; and a selection of state data, from Michigan, Minnesota and North Carolina, about maternal deaths that occurred in 2020, 2021 and provisional data from 2022.

-CDC maternal mortality data
+## CDC maternal mortality data

 The CDC data relies on the 27 underlying cause of death, or ICD-10, codes defined as pregnancy-related.
 The latest refresh of the CDC encompasses deaths occurring through January 21, 2023, as of February 5, 2023.
 But there is a lag in reporting deaths, which can take as long as six months depending on the jurisdiction.